zacharee/MastodonRedirect/README.md

 A simple app for automatically launching fediverse links in your preferred Mastodon client.

 ## Supported Domains
-Currently, the top 150 or so Mastodon domains are supported.
-If the app is missing a domain you want, open an issue or PR to add it.
+Currently, most domains on https://instances.social are supported.

 ## Downloads
 Check out the [Releases page](https://github.com/zacharee/MastodonRedirect/releases).

 ## Setup
-Initial setup is a little tedious.
-Android doesn't really support the notion of an app handling hundreds of domains, which means you need to manually enable all of them.
+If any domains aren\'t enabled for handling by Mastodon Redirect, the app will let you know and provide you buttons for enabling them.

-Mastodon Redirect will let you know when any aren't enabled and direct you to the Android Settings page where you can enable them.
+The first button probably should never be used.
+As Mastodon Redirect can handle over 24,000 domains, checking each one would take an incredibly long time.

-Unless you factory reset, you should only need to enable domains on first launch and when any new ones are added in updates.
+Instead, Mastodon Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
+The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
+It is also only needed once for the initial setup or for enabling domains added in app updates.

 ## Usage
 Open Mastodon Redirect and select your preferred client.